JonasMog9/mood_markets_pipeline/README.md

 Can we statistically validate whether Reddit sentiment moves crypto markets, or if it merely echoes price swings?

 What I did /n
-Pulled hourly BTC & ETH prices from the CoinGecko API /n Scraped the newest r/Cryptocurrency comments via PRAW /n Ran VADER sentiment analysis on each comment /n
+Pulled hourly BTC & ETH prices from the CoinGecko API \n Scraped the newest r/Cryptocurrency comments via PRAW \n Ran VADER sentiment analysis on each comment /n
 Merged price + sentiment into one tidy time series /n displayed the results in Tableau /n